-Can you believe it's the July 4th weekend?
+Can you believe Memorial Day is over and it's almost the July 4th weekend?
 ME NEITHER!
-Are you extending the holiday through today, or just need an activity to get through the long summer day?
+Are you already feeling like the summer is endless?
+And you need an activity to get through the long day?

 Fight Foot Pain, Not the British

-If foot, toe or ankle pain is preventing you from enjoying time with friends, family or even from participating in your favorite hobby, make a promise to yourself this July 4th to break free of injuries and start living life comfortably once again.
-Schedule an appointment with Dr. Andrew Schneider today so he can diagnose and begin treating your specific foot injury.
+If foot, toe or ankle pain keeps you from enjoying time with friends, family or even from participating in your favorite hobby, it's time for a change.
+Make a promise to yourself this summer to break free of injuries and start living life comfortably.
+And you can do that right before you start our easy kids craft.
+Just schedule an appointment with Dr. Andrew Schneider today.
+I can diagnose the cause of your foot pain and begin treating your specific foot injury.

-Now that we've covered that little subject, let's get to the good stuff: check out this sweet project from Sassy Dealz, a great variation on the hand-and-footprint flag crafts I’ve shared in the past.
-It turns your child’s entire foot into the flag and adds in a flagpole for a cute twist!
-Let cute feet reign!
+Now that we've covered that little subject, let's get to the good stuff.
+I invite you to check out this sweet project from Sassy Dealz, that you may see on the walls of our office in the next few weeks.
+It's a great variation on the hand-and-footprint flag crafts I’ve shared in the past.

 Footprint American Flag Craft